yuvarajaug-ctrl/sketch-to-code-basic/README.md

 # sketch-to-code(Elements only)

-Sample project /n
-that is using Image hashing function
+this project is using Image hashing function only not AI/ML